hyung8758/Korean_ASR/README.md

 - v.1.0(10/12/16): Two language models are available: krs and mz.
 - v.1.1(11/27/16): Minor updates for code optimization.
 - v.1.2(07/09/17): Remove some unimportant files.
 Implementing model is possible.
 Fix minor bugs.
-- **v.1.2.1(09/26/18): some update news were not synced. so the previous bugs are now synced. change readme and run_asr.sh.**
+- v.1.2.1(09/26/18): some update news were not synced. so the previous news are now synced. change readme and run_asr.sh.
+- v.1.3(11/13/20): diy option bug fixed.
+You may now use not only dnn model type but various model types. see models/README.md folder.